Bold action will limit patients congregating in clinic lobbies and parking lots

 The result was little changed: large crowds still gathered at methadone clinics every morning, a state-required contradiction of the state’s own policy not to gather in groups.

 Harm Reduction Ohio started advocating for the state to supply methadone patients the needed Narcan or rescind the requirement that patients needed it to obtained extended doses.
 Harm Reduction Ohio, which operates a statewide Project DAWN program authorized to furnish naloxone, offered to handle the Narcan deliveries itself if the state provided the needed Narcan.

 On Monday, the state agreed to fix the problem by shipping Narcan directly from state’s central pharmacy to all Ohio methadone clinics.
-The state pharmacy would use its current inventory of nearly 12,000 Narcan kits to cover the needs of the state’s methadone clinics.
+The state pharmacy would use its current inventory to cover the needs of the state’s methadone clinics.
 In addition, the state ordered 28,000 additional Narcan kits to cover orders that exceeded its inventory or was needed for other purposes, such as the online naloxone ordering program operated by Harm Reduction Ohio with state support.

 DeWine administrations fixes glitch in coronavirus response

 “I want to thank everyone in state government for taking extra steps to protect the health of methadone patients in Ohio,” said Harm Reduction Ohio President Dennis Cauchon.
 “Methadone patients are a stigmatized population that is often overlooked or dismissed — but not this time.
 As busy as it is dealing with a pandemic, Gov. DeWine’s administration made its coronavirus policy of social isolation work at the ground level, not just from the podium.”